-We take appropriate steps to ensure the security of our information systems, including: O Virus protection being updated regularly.

-- Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - o Not using portable media without specific permission - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - \circ Specific user logins and passwords will be enforced for all but the youngest users. ( - All users are expected to log off or lock their screens/devices if systems are unattended.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found at: - Acceptable use policies

-7.5.1 Password policy
+7.5.1 Password policy (if not covered in other policies)

-All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private.

-- If using on line recording systems e.g. a CP record system restricted access will be granted per job role and responsibility with regular reviews of who has access. - We require all users to: - Use strong passwords for access into our system the longer and more unusual, the stronger it becomes.
-Using a combination of upper, lower case, numbers and special characters is recommended. - Change their passwords regularly - Always keep their password private; users must not share it with others or leave it where others can find it. - \circ $\;$ Not to login as another user at any time.
+- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - If using online recording systems e.g. a CP record system restricted access will be granted per job role and responsibility with regular reviews of who has access - All learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system the longer and more unusual, the stronger it becomes.
+Using a combination of upper, lower case, numbers and special characters is recommended. - Change their passwords as necessary. - Always keep their password private; users must not share it with others or leave it where others can find it. - \circ Not to login as another user at any time.